mcneel/compute.rhino3d/src/ghhops-server-py/README.md

     [INFO]  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
     ```

-7) Now open Rhino and Grasshopper, drop a Hops component on the Grasshopper canvas.
+7) Open Rhino and Grasshopper, drop a Hops component on the Grasshopper canvas.

     ![](docs/ghhops-component.png)